It’s a bra thing.

 The juiciness of the apples we’re thinking of (I wonder what everyone reading this is thinking of right now) is in the effortlessness, oui!
 Only you and I, we both know, the effortlessness is actually an effort (a very pleasant one) no one sees, nor would we ever want anyone to see.
-Then, where would the fun be?
-The fun is in putting an outfit together quickly based on every single detail that you paid attention to your whole life.
+Where would the fun be, then?
+The fun is in putting an outfit together, quickly, based on every single detail you’ve been paying attention to your whole life.
 Ouais!

 The trick is 🥁🥁 can you hear the drums? 🥁🥁 way better and far much more fun than the trend is.
 And let’s all imagine just how free it is.
 The good kind of romance.

 Just don’t be an A for Adam and a B for Eve.
 Or be and this is how you’ll get down in history.
 Or don’t and live forever.

 This trick, in fall, is the equivalent of another trick, also in fall: wearing long sleeves and trousers barefoot a.k.a. barely-there sandals.
 There’s something about the Fall.
 The changes.
 The skin.

 About Fall… Fall 2019.
 The Paris fashion week is in full bloom as we speak for the real bloom of the Spring/Summer 2020.
 Guess what Kaia Gerber wore on the catwalk over at Givenchy: a bra, oui!